v12technology/fluxtion/docs/sections/helloworld_imperative.md

 </div>
 </div>

-# User event processing logic
+# Step 1 - annotate event handling methods

 There are two types of user classes employed at runtime.
-First, pojo's that hold processing logic that are bound into the generated event processor.
+First, pojo's with event processing methods that are bound into the generated event processor.
 Secondly, record classes that defines the event types that are fed into the BreachNotifierProcessor.

-The example [Main method]({{page.example_src}}/Main.java) instantiates the [BreachNotifierProcessor]({{page.example_src}}/generated/BreachNotifierProcessor.java), initialises it and submits events for processing using the onEvent method.

-All the pojo classes required for processing are linked together using an imperative style in our [AotBuilder.java]({{page.example_src}}/AotBuilder.java).
-The Fluxtion maven plugin runs at build time, interrogating the AotBuilder to generate the EventProcessor.
-The user pojo's are bound into the BreachNotifierProcessor.
+The event processor routes events to event handler methods on bound instances.

+Annotated callback methods
+- **@OnEventHandler** annotation declares the [entry point]({{page.example_src}}/Event_A_Handler.java) of an execution path, triggered by an external event.
+- **@OnTrigger** annotated [methods]({{page.example_src}}/DataSumCalculator.java) indicate call back methods to be invoked if a parent propagates a change.

+The return boolean flag from a trigger or event handler method indicates if event notification should be propagated.

-## Pojo classes
+## Event handlers

 | Name               | Event handler | Trigger handler | Description                                                      |
 |--------------------|---------------|-----------------|------------------------------------------------------------------|